cristianbogdan/road-coloring/infra-projects/README.md

 - `_index.js` loads the sub-project.
 You can test it with `test-leaflet.html`
 - `client/*` contains the client (front-end) application.
   * before building the application, make sure there's a `.env` file inside `/client` and it is completed with the appropriate configurations.
-The available configurations can be found in `.env.local`
+The available configurations can be found in `.env.example`
   * to build the application and serve it locally, the `npm run build` commands needs to be executed
   * to build the application and serve it within the docker-compose infrastructure, the `npm run build-docker-env` commands needs to be executed
   * to build the application and serve it within the docker-compose infrastructure and use it for the https://proinfrastructura.ro domain, the `npm run build-docker-env` commands needs to be executed